StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 		// Prints [Eenie meenie miny moe]
 		fmt.Printf("%v", result_slice)

+In contrast to wildcards used on the commandline for file pattern matching, the '\*' does not symbolize 'any character', but the repetition of the previous character (or group).
+While the '+' requires at least a single occurence of its preceding symbol, the '*' is also satisfied with 0 occurences.
+This can lead to strange results.
+You usually want '+'.

 ## Anchor and Boundaries ##

 The caret symbol ^ denotes a 'begin-of-line'.